Workplace Carbon Monoxide Poisoning

 Some of the most serious dangers that threaten one’s safety in the workplace are those that remain unseen.
 High concentrations of lead and mercury or the presence of radiation are some of the hazards that receive frequent consideration.
 Less commonly noted, however, is the distinct health risk posed by exposure to unsafe levels of carbon monoxide.
 Because carbon monoxide is a byproduct of combustion engines and other burning processes, employees whose jobs are in confined spaces where these sources of carbon monoxide are found are at particular risk for becoming ill.

 Carbon monoxide poisoning can cause permanent damage and typically requires emergency medical treatment to prevent fatalities and limit the lingering effects.
-If you have suffered from carbon monoxide poisoning due to the conditions in your workplace or the nature of your occupation, then contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, at 919-851-3311 to speak with an experienced attorney about the benefits to which you are entitled.
+If you have suffered from carbon monoxide poisoning due to the conditions in your workplace or the nature of your occupation, then contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, at 919-851-3311 to speak with an experienced attorney about the benefits to which you are entitled.

 Potential Effects of Carbon Monoxide Poisoning